caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

 **image_dd**
 --------------------------------------------------

-  Imaging parameters for DD calibration loop with DDFacet
+  Imaging parameters for DD calibration with DDFacet.

   **enable**